Tioguanine (Lanvis ®)

-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

-Tioguanine can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if you have any unexplained bruising or bleeding
+Tioguanine can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding

-Feeling tired is a common side effect of chemotherapy, especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with some gentle exercise, such as short walks, which will help.
-If tiredness is making you feel sleepy, don’t drive or operate machinery.
+Feeling very tired is a common side effect.
+It’s often worse towards the end of treatment and for some weeks after it’s finished.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

-Less common side effects
+Less common side effects of tioguanine

 Back to top

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.